FIGO classification of uterine bleeding

-The International Federation of Gynecology and Obstetrics (FIGO) is an international organization that links about 125 international professional societies of Obstetricians and Gynecologists.
-In 2011 FIGO recognized two systems designed to aid research, education, and clinical care of women with abnormal uterine bleeding (AUB) in the reproductive years.
+The FIGO classification of uterine bleeding is a system developed by the International Federation of Gynecology and Obstetrics (FIGO), an organization that links about 125 international professional societies of obstetricians and gynecologists.
+In 2011, FIGO recognized two systems designed to aid research, education, and clinical care of women with abnormal uterine bleeding (AUB) in the reproductive years.
 This page is a summary of the systems and their use in contemporary gynecology.

 FIGO System 1.
 The system for definition and nomenclature of normal and abnormal uterine bleeding (AUB) in the reproductive years.

 Background

 FIGO System 2.
 The PALM-COEIN System for classification of causes of abnormal uterine bleeding (AUB) in the reproductive years.

 Abnormal uterine bleeding (AUB) in the reproductive years, unrelated to pregnancy, is rarely life-threatening, but is frequently life altering.
-The symptoms frequently interfere with quality of life and those girls and women affected by chronic AUB spend significant amounts of personal resources on menstrual products and medications.
-Such women are 30 per cent less productive at work, and, consequently, suffer a similar reduction in income.
-For low resource countries, the combination of poor nutrition, lack of access to simple therapy with iron replacement, and the symptom of heavy menstrual bleeding (HMB) are collectively responsible for the global epidemic of iron deficiency anemia, a circumstance that sets up a pregnant population vulnerable to peripartum hemorrhage and its sequellae, including death.
+The symptoms frequently interfere with quality of life and those affected by chronic AUB spend significant amounts of personal resources on menstrual products and medications.
+Such women are 30% less productive at work, and, consequently, suffer a similar reduction in income.
+For low resource countries, the combination of poor nutrition, lack of access to iron supplementation, and heavy menstrual bleeding (HMB) are collectively responsible for the global epidemic of iron deficiency anemia, a circumstance that puts pregnant populations at risk for peripartum hemorrhage and its sequellae, including death.
 The prevalence of AUB in the reproductive years is high; it is estimated that it affects 30% of all women at some time in their lives.
 Approximately 5% seek care each year; and up to 30% of all visits to gynecologists are for an AUB symptom.
 The problem of AUB burdens the economy, employers, as well as women and their families.
 The total annual direct and indirect costs of AUB are estimated to exceed US$37 billion.
 There is evidence that, even in developed countries, only about half of those affected actually seeks care, and that many who do are not satisfied with the results.
 For many, hysterectomy remains a common therapy for those who have access to healthcare.